fangnizhang/fangnizhang.github.io/_pages/about.md

   - /about.html
 ---

 [Dr. Fangni Zhang](https://www.imse.hku.hk/people/f-n-zhang) is an Assistant Professor at the Department of Industrial and Manufacturing Systems Engineering at The University of Hong Kong.
 Prior to joining HKU, she held faculty positions at University of New South Wales and University of Leeds, and worked at Imperial College London as a Research Associate.
-Dr. Fangni Zhang’s research covers a wide range of fundamental and emerging issues in transport, including multimodal transport system modelling and optimization, shared and automated transport management, high-speed rail and air transport interactions, and wider economic impacts of transport.
+Dr. Fangni Zhang’s research covers a wide range of fundamental and emerging issues in transportation, including multimodal transportation system modelling and optimization, shared and automated transport management, high-speed rail and air transportation modeling.
 Her research has been published in world-leading journals and conferences in the field (e.g., Transportation Science, Transportation Research Part A/B/C/D/E and ISTTT).
 Dr. Zhang's research has been supported by the Research Grants Council (RGC) of Hong Kong SAR and the National Natural Science Foundation of China (NSFC).

 Affiliations
 ======